0ppaiDragon33/EventManagementv2/README.md

 Netbeans-https://netbeans.apache.org/front/main/download/nb20/
 JDK-https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html

 //Step 2 Inside the netbeans click open project and find the Event Management file

+Right click the libraries then add Jar/Folder look for the mysql-connector-j that have been downloaded click it thend click open

 //Step 3 Run the loginForm and click signup button